Anthony Ler: An accomplice's reluctance

 After the second failed attempt, an angry Ler refused to let the boy back out of the plan.
 It was then, the boy stated, Ler threatened to take his life if he did not help kill Ler's wife.
 Not only that, Ler even went as far as to make a threat on the lives of the boy's parents and two other siblings.
 For the next two days, the boy did not go visit Ler because he wanted to celebrate Mother's Day with his mother.

 On his visit to Anthony Ler's home on 13 May, the boy was given a Japanese samurai sword as a gift from Ler, and the boy liked it.
 Ler told him he wanted the boy to use the sword to kill Leong.
 The boy refused to do it and asked to return the weapon to Ler, who in response, told him that he would use the sword to kill him if so.
-Still not wanting to do the deed, after he went home with the sword, the boy then stayed out for a whole day after going on a fishing session and spent the night in his girlfriend's flat in Parang Han Ride 23.
+Still not wanting to do the deed, after he went home with the sword, the boy then stayed out for a whole day after going on a fishing session and spent the night in his girlfriend's flat in Tampines.

 The boy deliberately avoided phone calls from Ler until much later, when he answered a call and Ler told him to go to Hougang.
 The boy then went to Ler's flat with a steak knife given to him by Ler, and his school textbook (to create an excuse that he had been out studying for his undergoing exams).
 On arrival, they prepared for and practised the killing, with Ler telling the boy specifically where he should stab Annie Leong with the knife.
 After they left the flat, the final and fatal attempt began.